IanCassTwo/edgeworker-oidc/README.md

 # OpenID Connect at the Akamai Edge
-This EdgeWorker can be used as a sample or starting point of how to perform IDP integration at the Edge using OpenID Connect to the OneLogin IDP.
+This EdgeWorker can be used as a sample or starting point of how to perform IDP integration at the Edge using OpenID Connect.

 To be used as sample code.
 Lots of topics not implemented yet, amongs others:
 - Logout